 Storage tanks are regulated at the federal, state and local levels.
-Federal regulations primarily concern: (1) the spill prevention, control, and countermeasure program (SPCC), and (2) operation and remediation of USTs.
+Federal regulations primarily concern: (1) spill prevention, control, and countermeasure planning; and (2) the installation, operation, closure, and remediation of USTs.
 State and local regulations may have more stringent regulations and may require permitting or registration of ASTs and USTs.
-Some states have requirements for UST operator training and others are soon to adopt such requirements.

 When determining if the facility could reasonably discharge oil into navigable waters, the location in relation to streams, ponds, ditches (perennial or intermittent), storm or sanitary sewers, wetlands, mudflats, sandflats, or farm tile drains must be considered.
 Any oil that has the potential to discharge into a storm or sanitary sewer drain would be sufficient to reach a determination that a discharge is reasonably likely even if a water body is not nearby.

 SPCC planning requirements are focused on tank design, secondary containment of bulk oil storage tanks and containers, routine oil handling procedures, integrity testing and periodic inspections, spill response procedures, and personnel training.
 Periodic inspections and testing are required to assess the integrity of all bulk storage tanks or containers with inspection records kept with the plan for at least three years.
 Generally, SPCC Plans must be certified by a professional engineer.
 However, retailers with less than 10,000 gallons of total aboveground oil storage may qualify as a Tier 1 qualified facility and can selfcertify their SPCC plan without using a professional engineer.
 See EPA’s oil spills prevention and preparedness website for guidance as well as template and example plans for Tier 1 qualified facilities.